efarraro/krumit/_monsters/Peasant.md

 ---
-name: Peasant
+name: "Peasant"
-description: This enemy doesn't have any special powers or effects
+description: "This enemy doesn't have any special powers or effects"
 flavor:
 image: /images/Peasant.png
 ---